Opinion: A time for hope in Washington County

 Larry Barker is the president and CEO of Machias Savings Bank and a lifelong resident of Washington County.
 Gigi Georges is the author of “Downeast: Five Maine Girls and the Unseen Story of Rural America,” and splits her time between Southwest Harbor and New Hampshire.

-Downeast Washington County is distinguished by active, caring communities that take great pride in their home region.
+Washington County is distinguished by active, caring communities that take great pride in their home region.
 Yet, it is often overlooked by outsiders and visitors and underestimated in its potential.

 Earlier this year the region received a boost that will help lift its profile and fuel its economic health: a $375,000 grant from the Working Communities Challenge.
 This grant is well-positioned for success, particularly in the face of economic uncertainty and the wake of the pandemic, as people in the region rally with their trademark community determination and rootedness.